 Figure 2: Screenshot drop-down gallery

-There are two options within the Screenshot gallery - both the options are explained below, as marked in
+- There are two options within the Screenshot gallery and both these options are explained below, as marked in Figure 2, above.

 Figure 3: Cursor changed to a cross